Replacement Window Installers in Hartford, CT

 When considering which type of window will best fit your home’s needs, you will have to decide on what material the window framing is made from, single versus multiple-paned windows, and any sort of specialized energy efficiency coating.

-Window frames are available in three main materials: wood, vinyl, and aluminum.
+Window frames are available in three main materials: wooden windows, vinyl windows, and aluminum window frames.
 Due to the climate in Hartford, any non-metal material that will block out solar heat in the summer and lock in warmth in the winter like vinyl or wood is your best choice.
 Solid wood frames are going to stretch your budget since they are the most expensive material on the market usually, but they also have incredible durability and longevity.
 Vinyl is another strong alternative since it, too, is quite durable and is one of the least expensive materials.
 Don’t expect to have as many options when it comes to color, though, and once a decision has been made, it is forever since vinyl cannot be stained or painted.

 As you can imagine, the more energy efficient a window is, the more expensive it is going to be due to increased labor and materials necessary in manufacturing.
 Energy Star and the 2012 International Energy Conservation Code (IECC) have created a list of criteria that rank windows on their energy performance, and those that do will be clearly designated.
 With Hartford’s climate, there are several options that will keep your home warm in the winter and cool in the summer.
 Any gas-filled multiple-paned window with triple-glazed glass that is registered with a U-value of less than 0.22, a Solar Heat Gain Coefficient (SHGC) value of 0.4 or below, and spectrally selective low E glass.
 The U-value and SHGC amounts measure the rate at which a window is able to conduct heat and solar radiation flow respectively from the exterior of your home to the interior and vice versa, while the low E represents how effectively the window can reflect heat when covered with a thin metallic coating.